 - A combination of two or more of the above therapies

 Mesothelioma surgery occurs when patients are diagnosed with pleural mesothelioma and can be considered possible candidates for a surgical procedure known as pneumonectomy.
 This is the surgical excision (removal) of the diseased lung and, if need be, any affected parts of the surrounding diaphragm.
 In reality, pneumonectomy is considered a high-risk procedure, and eligibility is dependent upon the patient’s present state of health and extent of asbestos exposure.

-Radiation - Mesothelioma Treatment
+Radiation Treatment of Mesothelioma

-Chemotherapy - Mesothelioma Treatment
+Chemotherapy Treatments for Mesothelioma